fvettore/cephbackup/README.md

 The RESTORED-NAME is the name of the NEW image that will be created on the CEPH cluster

 ## Trimming old snapshots
 Every backup action perform a snapshot.
 It is adiviceable to delete old unused snapshots frome the CEPH storage. simply launch *./bktrimsnap.php* to delete unused snapshot.
-The max number of snapshot in the field *max-snaps* of teh record of your backup set will be preserved.
+The max number of snapshot in the field *max-snaps* of the record of your backup set will be preserved.